 After pummeling me with questions about the home study, the most common question that people ask me is how we paid for the adoption.
 In our case, we just paid for it.
 We had time to prepare and as older adults, we both had jobs and though it was a sacrifice, we were blessed to be able to do that.

-However, many other people seek alternate ways to offset domestic adoption cost.
+However, many other people seek alternative ways to offset domestic adoption costs.
 Whether that be a fundraiser or looking into not-for-profits that provide grants for adoption.